biaslab/ForneyLab.jl/docs/src/getting-started.md

 where ``y_i=1`` represents "heads", ``y_i=0`` represents "tails", and ``θ \in [0,1]`` is the underlying probability of the coin landing heads up for a single coin flip.

 #### Prior
-We will choose the conjugate prior of the Bernoulli likelihood function defined above, shown to be the beta distribution, i.e.
+We will choose the conjugate prior of the Bernoulli likelihood function defined above, namely the beta distribution, i.e.

 ``\theta \sim Beta(a, b)``,

 where ``a`` and ``b`` are the hyperparameters that encode our prior beliefs about the possible values of ``\theta``.
 We will assign values to the hyperparameters in a later step.